hasankorkmaz1999/Join-board/README.md

 # Join - A Kanban Board

-> **⚠️ Important Information:** This project is still under development and does not represent the final version.

 ## About the Project

 Join is an innovative Kanban board designed to make task organization and management more efficient.
 It uses Firebase as its backend, providing a robust and scalable foundation for managing tasks and workflows.